Transfer Credit Guide - How to Obtain Your College Transcripts

-At Colorado Technical University, many of our future students begin their education with past college, military or life experience that may be applied toward their degrees.
-Part of the admissions process includes retrieving transcripts which define those transfer credits prior to a student’s first term of study.
+At Colorado Technical University, many of our students begin their education with past college, military or life experience that may be applied toward their degrees.
+Part of the admissions process includes requesting transcripts which define those transfer credits prior to a student’s first term of study at CTU.
 Use the following guide to learn more about our transfer credit policies and how we evaluate and apply previously earned credit.
 Take the next step in your degree now.

 - A student must complete a minimum of 25% of the total credit hours for an undergraduate degree program at CTU (75% of credits may be transferred in).